- Rocks

 Metamorphic rocks are the least common of all the three types of rocks.
 They are igneous and sedimentary rocks that have been transformed under extreme heat and pressure.

-‘Metamorphic’ originates from the Greek word ‘Meta’ that means ‘change’ and ‘morph’ that also means ‘form’.
+‘Metamorphic’ originates from the Greek word ‘Meta’ which means ‘change’ and ‘morph’ which also means ‘form’.

 With time, extreme pressure and heat cause some chemical changes to occur, transforming the original rocks into metamorphic rocks.